Entrance of the Gladiators: History

 Czech composer Julius Fučík wrote the march on October 17, 1897, in Sarajevo, where he had been stationed as military bandmaster of the Austro-Hungarian Army since 1897.
-Originally, he called the piece "Grande Marche Chromatique".
+Originally, Fučík called the piece "Grande Marche Chromatique".
 The march demonstrates the state of the art in playing technology and the construction of brass instruments, which allowed fast and even chromatic gears in all instruments and positions.
 Fučík was so impressed by the description of a gladiator appearance in a Roman amphitheater in Henryk Sienkiewicz's 1895 novel Quo Vadis that he soon changed the title of his work.
 The phrase "entry of the gladiators" is known in two descriptions of Pompeii in 1877 and is probably older.

 On January 10, 1900, Kapellmeister Anton Fridrich (1849–1924, known for composing the regimental march "Khevenhüller-Marsch") created an arrangement for string orchestra for himself in Graz.
-In July 1900, the "Concert March for large orchestra", published in Prague by the sheet music printing house Hoffmanns Witwe, is listed under the title "Einzug der Gladiatoren" by Hofmeister.
+Six months later, the "Concert March for large orchestra", published in Prague by the sheet music printing house Hoffmanns Witwe, is listed under the title "Einzug der Gladiatoren" by Hofmeister.
 Further edits followed.
-In 1903 one of the Coldstream Guard Band's pre-recorded clay roller advertised by Columbia Records titled "Entry of the Gladiators".
-In the same year, a piano score with the title "Entry of the Gladiators / Thunder and Blazes" ("Donner und Feuersbrünste") was released.
+In 1903, one of the Coldstream Guard Band's pre-recorded clay roller advertised by Columbia Records titled "Entry of the Gladiators".
+That same year, a piano score with the title "Entry of the Gladiators / Thunder and Blazes" ("Donner und Feuersbrünste") was released.
 The phrase "Entrance of the Gladiators", which has existed since at least the 18th century, is also common in English.

 Hermann Ludwig Blankenburg published his "Farewell to the Gladiators" at the latest in 1904.
 In 1928, both pieces were recorded by the Great Odeon Orchestra on a plate (No. 85204).